Providing support and promoting respect for everyone with a visible difference

 Lucy’s story: “I created the representation I needed”

 It was after we’d been signed off by our midwife that things started to progress.
 We started to notice the marks getting really red.
 Then, the marks around her ear started to swell.
-We took her to the GP, who weren’t overly concerned and said that it was possibly a haemangioma, also known as a strawberry mark.
+We took her to the GP, who wasn’t overly concerned and said that it was possibly a haemangioma, also known as a strawberry mark.
 But I was concerned – I’d never even heard of a strawberry mark.

 Soon, the swelling and marks on her ear became so large that we ended up taking Lola to A&E over the course of a weekend.
 COVID-19 was still extremely prominent and hospitals were busy, with one carer rules, but we could no longer see the inside of her ear.
 Her whole face was just so swollen.